sinlger/easy-tools/src/tools/camera-recorder/language/camera-recorder.en.md

-# IT Tools - Camera Recorder User Guide
+# A Toolio - Camera Recorder User Guide

 ## Function Overview
-The IT Tools Camera Recorder is a convenient online tool that allows users to take photos or record videos using their webcams or cameras, providing a simple and quick way for multimedia creation.
+The A Toolio Camera Recorder is a convenient online tool that allows users to take photos or record videos using their webcams or cameras, providing a simple and quick way for multimedia creation.

 ## Usage Steps

 ### Granting Access
-1. Open the IT Tools Camera Recorder website
+1. Open the A Toolio Camera Recorder website
 2. Click the “Grant permission” button

 ### Taking Photos